βοΈ Training Winter Warm-Ups βοΈ

 Following teaching some amazing classes the first part of this year, meeting wonderful people, and watching dog partnerships train together, I have taken a break.
 Though I have supported a few of my 1-2-1 clients.
 My family has needed my time due to moves and illness, plus for me, raising an adolescent puppy!

 Apologies for the delays in new enquiries.
 Unfortunately, there is only me currently answering emails, inquiries, admin, and planning.
 Excitingly, I am also studying too to increase my knowledge and skills.
-I will be catching up over the next few weeks, and my next classes will be starting later in September.
+I will be do my best to catch up over the next few weeks.

 Hoshi and I have been working together on an important assistance dog trainer accreditation.
 We have been training to find an item and bring the item back, placing it gently in a hand, as one of the skills.